Dynamic Neutrino Mass Ordering and Its Imprint on the Diffuse Supernova Neutrino Background: Conclusion

-In this work, we offer a complementary probe of dynamic redshift dependent neutrino masses in the early Universe using the Diffuse Supernova Neutrino Background (DSNB).
+In this work, we offer a complementary probe of dynamic redshift-dependent neutrino masses in the early Universe using the Diffuse Supernova Neutrino Background (DSNB).
 The final flavor content of neutrinos emitted from a core-collapse supernova depends crucially on the details of neutrino propagation inside the supernova envelope.
-In particular, the sign of the mass-squared differences associated with the neutrinos determine whether a resonance is encountered by a neutrino or an antineutrino, and the value of the mass-squared differences determines whether the propagation is adiabatic.
-A combination of these two effects determine the neutrino flavor arriving at the Earth.
+In particular, the sign of the mass-squared differences associated with the neutrinos determines whether a resonance is encountered by a neutrino or an antineutrino, and the value of the mass-squared differences determines whether the propagation is adiabatic.
+A combination of these two effects determines the neutrino flavor arriving at the Earth.
 Hence, any dynamic changes in the neutrino masses, and hence mass-orderings, will be imprinted on the DSNB.
 This, of course, requires that the neutrino masses change considerably within the redshift of star formation $(z\lesssim 6)$.
-However,

-We demonstrated this idea by considering simple toy models of redshift dependent neutrino masses, without alluring to any specific model.
+We demonstrated this idea by considering simple toy models of redshift-dependent neutrino masses, without alluding to any specific model.
 We considered the generic case where each of the neutrino masses can have a different redshift dependence.
-This can lead to scenarios where the mass-orderings in the past becomes different from what it is today.
+This can lead to scenarios where the mass-orderings in the past become different from what it is today.
 Numerically solving for the neutrino propagation inside a supernova for such different scenarios, we analyzed the differences that can arise in the DSNB.
 We found that the overall effect is not just a change in the normalization of the DSNB, but an alteration of the energy dependence.
-In optimistic cases, the changes can lie even below the current uncertainties and offer a potential target for future DSNB searches.
+However, after computing the observable spectrum in a liquid argon detector, we found that distinguishing dynamic mass scenarios will remain challenging unless realistic DSNB spectral-shape uncertainties are tamed.
+Furthermore, we emphasize that the DSNB is expected to be first detected in the $\overline{\nu}_e$ channel.
+In our scenario, no modifications to its spectrum are anticipated due to mass-varying effects.
+Consequently, a precise measurement of the $\overline{\nu}_e$ flux will help reduce uncertainties, potentially allowing the distinction between the standard and mass-varying scenarios with a smaller exposure.

+A more general study can be performed by varying both the neutrino masses and the mixing angles with redshift to probe the dependence of the neutrino flavor on this variation.
+This is something we had addressed in a previous study~\cite{deGouvea:2022dtw} with other colleagues.
+As the mixing angle also varies and becomes smaller, we expect non-adiabatic evolution to become important.
+This can cause a further change in the DSNB spectra, as illustrated in~\cite{deGouvea:2022dtw}.